projectara/greybus-spec/source/module_interface_lifecycles.rst

    If the sequence fails, this procedure has failed.
 The results are undefined.

-4. The AP shall exchange an :ref:`svc-route-destroy` with the SVC.
-The intf1_id and intf2_id fields in the request payload shall respectively equal ap_interface_id and interface_id.

-   If the Operation fails, this procedure has failed.
-The results are undefined.

-5. The AP shall exchange an :ref:`svc-interface-set-power-mode` with the SVC.
+4. The AP shall exchange an :ref:`svc-interface-set-power-mode` with the SVC.

    The intf_id field in the request payload shall equal interface_id.